Reclaiming Yourself In a World That Constantly Pulls You Away

 For more than 25 years, I’ve taught and coached leaders at major companies and institutions, including the University of Washington, Seattle University, and University of North Carolina at Chapel Hill.
 Across thousands of conversations, I’ve come to see that many capable people struggle not with skill, but with the relational challenges that make life meaningful: presence, boundaries, honesty, repair, and the courage to be fully seen.

+I write, speak, and consult on Relational Courage.
 You can read my weekly essays, The Gist of It, or explore my book and speaking work to learn more.

 Three Ways I Can Help You